solana-developers/solana-cookbook/docs/gaming/game-examples.md

 ## Saving Sol in a PDA

-Learn how to safe sol in a PDA seed vault and send it back to a player.
+Learn how to save sol in a PDA seed vault and send it back to a player.
 Backend is written in Anchor and the frontend is using the Unity SDK<br/>
 [Video](https://www.youtube.com/watch?v=gILXyWvXu7M)<br/>
 [Live Version](https://solplay.de/TinyAdventureTwo/index.html)<br/>
 [Source](https://github.com/Woody4618/SolPlay_Unity_SDK/tree/main/Assets/SolPlay/Examples/TinyAdventureTwo)<br/>